Principal / staff product-platform, AI/devtools/platform, senior engineering leadership

 Selected work

-A few longer-running pieces of work that connect the writing to actual systems, product-platform decisions, and execution patterns.
+A few longer-running pieces of work that connect the writing to actual systems, public artifacts, product-platform decisions, and execution patterns.

 AI tooling and agent infrastructure

-Public and local projects around skill bundles, MCP servers, personal assistants, durable state, and bounded operating loops.
+Public and local projects around skill bundles, MCP servers, personal assistants, durable state, and bounded operating loops: the kind of work where tools only become useful once permissions, state, review, and repeatability are explicit.

 Current product builds

-Captain Calico, Shepherd Online Homeschool, and an automated trading platform: real systems with repos, workflows, and verification, described carefully where public links are not ready.
+Captain Calico, Shepherd Online Homeschool, and an automated trading platform: real systems with repos, workflows, verification, and product constraints, described carefully where public links are not ready.

 Most of the interesting questions start once the clean abstractions run into real people, real constraints, and the need to choose a direction anyway.